coq/coq/doc/sphinx/language/gallina-extensions.rst

    To know which are the implicit arguments of an object, use the command :cmd:`Print Implicit` (see :ref:`displaying-implicit-args`).

-.. exn:: Argument id is a trailing implicit, so it can't be declared non maximal.
+.. exn:: Argument @ident is a trailing implicit, so it can't be declared non maximal.
 Please use %{ %} instead of [ ].

    For instance in